hadeelhsaad/hhsaad.github.io/content/research/_index.md

         <p>Why are species found where they are today?
 Why do some places contain more species than others?
 These may seem like simple questions, but the answers are not straightforward.</p>

-        <p>My research examines the biogeography (where organisms occur) and biodiversity (how many organisms are present) of tropical marine fishes throughout the past 66 million years, the Cenozoic, with a particular focus on the Indo–West Pacific.
+        <p>My research examines the biogeography (where organisms occur) and biodiversity (how many organisms are present) of tropical marine fishes throughout the past 66 million years, the Cenozoic, with a particular focus on the Indo–West Pacific (IWP).
 I use extinct and extant specimens, spatial data, and paleoanalytic tools to investigate how organisms and their communities changed over time.</p>

         <p>I am not a fish loyalist and often collaborate with people outside my typical scope, including those studying bats, plants, molecular data, education, and other biodiversity-related topics.
 Feel free to send me an email if you want to work together :)</p>